 Visit our HOME page for stories about some of our producers.
 If you want to shop by Producer, click on SEARCH on the SHOP page.

 AMAC International: A family business producing jollof seasoned rice blends in Montgomery Village, MD, these products are vegan-friendly, and use no preservatives, artificial coloring, or MSG.

 DaddyBoy Bakes is a growing bakery based in Frederick, Maryland specializing in hand made, fresh baked breads, scones, pies, and cookies.

 Deer Run Farm: A small family owned and operated beef cattle and heritage poultry operation located in northern Frederick County.
 The farm has been in operation since 1996 by the Stewart family, practicing conventional farming with regards to sustainability and regeneration by rotationally grazing their cattle on 65 acres throughout the Spring, Summer and Fall.
-Their heritage poultry operation was established in 2017 and follows a 100% free range on pasture farming technique.
+Their heritage poultry operation follows a 100% free range on pasture farming technique.
 The combination of chickens following cattle on pasture is a true example of regenerative farming.